-This ad is Bank of America’s third major campaign this year focused on sports fans, including deals with the Olympics and Major League Baseball (press release here).
-The brand has been very focused on upbeat, uplifting messages like “America’s Cheer 2008” (previous coverage from The Financial Brand here).
+This ad is Bank of America’s third major campaign this year focused on sports fans, including deals with the Olympics and Major League Baseball.
+The brand has been very focused on upbeat, uplifting messages like “America’s Cheer 2008”.

 This latest spot starts with the line, “This is America, and you have the freedom to cheer.”

 B of A has a good promotional tie-in with its co-branded debit and credit cards.
 At a special section of its website called “NASCAR RacePoints,” the bank details how you can earn points and “burn” them using their plastic products.
 You earn one RacePoint for every $4 in net retail check card purchases, and can spend them on exclusive NASCAR experiences, race tickets, NASCAR licensed products and goodies like flat panel TVs, iPods and much more.

 Use the NASCAR card, get NASCAR stuff.
 “Earn and burn.”
 It’s a nice, self-reinforcing promotion.

 Bank of America first launched its NASCAR program in 2007.
 As the “Official Bank of NASCAR,” B of A can offer NASCAR themed checks, debit and credit cards.
 B of A calls it ‘NASCAR Banking.’